Palmaswell/basic-css-trigonometry-playground/README.md

 #Basic CSS Trigonometry Playground

-Fed up working with magic numbers in CSS I start learning some high-school math formulas and implementing them in CSS with SASS.
+Fed up working with magic numbers in CSS?
+I started learning some high-school math formulas and implementing them in CSS with SASS.
 The idea is to start using some real math formulas in future CSS projects.

 ##Getting Started
 Want to play with my SCSS and maybe try other formulas related to the unit circle?